-The top pro and co-angler from the point standings after the six FLW Tour events (ties resolved by total weight) win the Walmart FLW Tour Angler of the Year and Co-angler of the Year titles presented by Kellogg’s, respectively.
+Points: 200 points are awarded to the winner of each tournament, 199 to 2nd, 198 to 3rd, etc. All anglers who receive weight credit receive points.
+The top pro and co-angler from the point standings after the six FLW Tour events (ties resolved by total weight, then total number of fish, then total number of live fish) win the Walmart FLW Tour Angler of the Year and Co-angler of the Year titles presented by Kellogg’s, respectively.

 Ranger Cup – Ranger awards $25,000 to the winning pro and $5,000 to the winning co-angler in each qualifying tournament if they meet Ranger Cup guidelines.
-Additionally Ranger awards a Z518C with a 200-horsepower Mercury or Evinrude outboard to the highest finishing pro in the FLW Tour Angler of the Year standings that meets Ranger Cup guidelines.
-Anglers must be registered with Ranger and meet all Ranger Cup clothing, decal and boat year model requirements to receive a Ranger Cup bonus.
+Additionally Ranger awards a Z518C with a 200-hp Mercury or Evinrude outboard to the highest-finishing pro in the FLW Tour Angler of the Year standings that meets Ranger Cup guidelines.
+Anglers must be registered with Ranger and meet all Ranger Cup clothing, decal and boat year-model requirements to receive a Ranger Cup bonus.
 The decision of Ranger Boats is final in all matters regarding Ranger Cup bonus eligibility.
 Visit the Ranger Cup page at RangerBoats.com or call 870.453.2222 for additional information.

 • 1st place = $1,000 boater and $500 co-angler

 • 2nd place = $750 boater and $250 co-angler